EricssonResearch/calvin-constrained/platform/README.md

 Platform implementations are located in separate subfolders and should:

 - Contain a README.md with instructions on how to build and use the platform port.
-- Implement the functions defined in platform.h, these functions are the interface used by the calvin-constrained core to setup and access platform functions.
+- Implement the functions defined in platform.h, these functions are the interface used by the constrained runtime to setup and access platform functions.